 After 25 years of working for her family-owned construction business, Tammy decided to try something new.
 She started at WSIP in 2013 and is passionate about the program.
 Tammy says, "I enjoy working with students from all over the world and feel especially gratified when they walk out with smiles on their faces.
 I am really enjoying my job here."

 Jen Glass teaches workshops and tutors both undergraduate and graduate students at WSIP.
-In addition, she works as a Library Program Instructor at the Pima County Public Library.
-Jen's background is in linguistics, foreign languages, teaching English as a Second Language, and secondary education.
-Her more than 16 years of experience as an educator include teaching at UA's Center for English as a Second Language and at University High School, where she taught AP English Language and Composition as well as Freshman English and Writing Center (a class for students who need additional support with study skills and writing).
-Jen loves working with students from all disciplines to help them become more confident writers.
+In addition, she works as a Library Program Instructor at the Pima County Public Library, where she helps young learners improve their academic skills.
+Jen holds a master’s degree in linguistics with a concentration in sociolinguistics and a bachelor’s degree in German studies.
+She has extensive background in pedagogy, rhetoric, literary analysis, foreign languages, and teaching English as a Second Language.
+Her more than 20 years of experience as an educator include teaching at the European Union, UA's Center for English as a Second Language, and University High School.
+Jen loves working with students from diverse backgrounds and disciplines to help them become more skilled and confident writers.